-- i.
+i.
 Mature and scientifically rigorous products that enable ARL and other DoD users to interactively conduct complex SLV analysis throughout the acquisition timeline.
-This requires the development and application of computational techniques to deliver cuttingedge, modernized, faster, and higher resolution (in terms of both target geometry detail and the scale at which target-threat interactions are modelled) SLV analysis capabilities that will enhance core SLV models. - ii.
-Robust, efficient and accurate methodology including approaches using or based on fully integrated high-fidelity multi-physics software-for estimating vehicle and occupant vulnerability to under-body blast threats. - iii.
-Scientific tools, techniques and methods to enable lethality analyses of the effects from multiple ballistic impacts and from ballistic threats coupled with nontraditional directed-energy (DE) threat effects. - iv.
-Vulnerability reduction techniques that can be applied to future technologies. - v.
-Integrated ballistic SLV products and capabilities that provide a holistic understanding of the system or platform mission readiness. - vi.
-Analytical and scientific methods for subterranean and megacity (SbT/MgC) environments that enable characterization of the response of building designs and construction methods to ballistic response of a city/infrastructure to ballistic threats impacts. - vii.
-Integrated ballistic SLV products and capabilities that expand efforts to illuminate multi-domain effects and answer multi-domain questions (e.g., combined EW, cyber, CEMA, and/or ballistics) in the same analysis.
+This requires the development and application of computational techniques to deliver cutting-edge, modernized, faster, and higher resolution (in terms of both target geometry detail and the scale at which target-threat interactions are modelled) SLV analysis capabilities that will enhance core SLV models.

-viii.
-New techniques/methods to better display V/L data to complement cell plots to provide clearer, intuitive, higher-value delivery mechanisms for analysts, evaluators and assessors.
+ii.
+Robust, efficient and accurate methodology including approaches using or based on fully integrated high-fidelity multi-physics software-for estimating vehicle and occupant vulnerability to under-body blast threats.

+iii.
+Scientific tools, techniques and methods to enable lethality analyses of the effects from multiple ballistic impacts and from ballistic threats coupled with nontraditional directed-energy (DE) threat effects.

+iv.
+Vulnerability reduction techniques that can be applied to future technologies.

+v.
+Integrated ballistic SLV products and capabilities that provide a holistic understanding of the system or platform mission readiness.

+vi.
+Analytical and scientific methods for subterranean and megacity (SbT/MgC) environments that enable characterization of the response of building designs and construction methods to ballistic response of a city/infrastructure to ballistic threats impacts.